Release Date: 9/15/2009

 The Bad: Repetitive after awhile, cramped environments, shallow sword play

 Another addition to combat that really felt shallow was the sword play.
-A simple one, two, three combo and that’s it.
-There could have been so much more to this, bu it seem the developers were more worried about atmosphere and style than actual game play.
+A simple one, two, three combos and that’s it.
+There could have been so much more to this, but it seems the developers were more worried about atmosphere and style than actual game play.
 You can swipe out your sword from a slide, wall run, or dive, but little does this do in turn with guns.

 Over the course of the game you get three additional weapons aside from your dual revolvers: Sawed off shotgun, explosive crossbow, and sub-machine guns.
-Each as their strengths and weaknesses, but overall they are not used as they should thanks to sparse ammo and limited capacity.
-You can however upgrade all your weapons and buy more abilities via balance points, but you will not be able to by everything through one play through simply due to the fact that points are given in too small of increments.
+Each has their strengths and weaknesses, but overall they are not used as they should thank to sparse ammo and limited capacity.
+You can, however, upgrade all your weapons and buy more abilities via balance points, but you will not be able to buy everything through one play through simply due to the fact that points are given in too small of increments.

 Another addition to the game is Rage mode where Rubi will see in a red vision that kind of reminds me of Killer7 and is faster and stronger.
 Enemies are weaker and die faster, but there are more of them.
 Both arena modes and driving modes (explained below) apply in Rage mode.
 Rubi also gets to get her counter up faster (which I find useless) by scoring more points.
 The more style you use the more points you’ll get that will add to your multiplier.